-Healthy Habits and How They Shape Our Lives | Calgary Psychology Support
+Healthy Habits and How They Shape Our Lives | Calgary Psychology Support | Creative Sky Psychology

 Habits have a large impact on our everyday lives.
 You may often hear people say “humans are creatures of habit and routine”.
 It is very much true!

 Habits are the small actions we repeat every day—sometimes without even realizing it.
 Over time, these patterns shape our physical health, emotional well-being, and even our mindset.
 Some habits, like brushing your teeth or exercising, support growth and health.
 Others, like poor sleep or excessive screen time, can work against us.
-Understanding how habits form—and how to change them—can help us build a healthier, more balanced life.

 How Habits Are Formed

 Habits are built through repetition.
-Habits are stored in the basal ganglia, the part of the brain that runs routines automatically—like brushing teeth or tying shoes.
-This frees up brainpower for creativity and problem-solving!
-When we consistently do something in the same environment, it becomes automatic.
-This happens because the brain creates strong neural pathways that make the behavior easier to repeat.
+They’re stored in the basal ganglia, the part of the brain that runs routines automatically—like brushing teeth or tying shoes.
+This frees up brainpower for creativity, decision-making, and problem-solving!

 For example: